yesodweb/yesodweb.com-content/blog/2012/4/client-side.md

 We use the `textInput` function to generate two values: a widget containing the input tag, and some special value.
-We then use the `jsPlus` function to concatenate the first value and the last value, with a string in the middle.
+We then use the `jsPlus` function to concatenate the first value and the last value, with a space in the middle.
 We plug this value into the `textOutput` function to get a widget containing a span tag that will display the full name.
 And finally, we stick all of those widgets into a final widget and display it.